Hadang: hadang new city

-From the 1990s, Mokpo City has had Hayeon City and Namak New Town (the seat of Jeollanam-do Province since November 2005) to the east, Daebul National Industrial Complex (Samho-eup, Yeongam-gun) to the south, Mokpo New Port, Gohado Marine New Town, and North Port to the north.
+From the 1990s, Mokpo has had Hayeon City and Namak New Town (the seat of South Jeolla Province since November 2005) to the east, Daebul National Industrial Complex (Samho-eup, Yeongam-gun) to the south, Mokpo New Port, Gohado Marine New Town, and North Port to the north.
 Industrial complexes and industrial complexes have been developed, so the city is expanding regardless of the boundaries of administrative districts, and redevelopment projects such as Seosan, Ongeum District, and Daeseong District are in progress in the original downtown area.
 In 1981, Yeongsan River Hagutduk was completed, directly connecting the eastern part of the city with Samho-eup, Yeongam-gun.
 West (North Port), Mokpo New Port, and Daebul Industrial Complex were directly connected.

 With the housing site development project in Hayeon City, a large-scale apartment supply was made and the area was expanded to the estuary of the Yeongsan River due to the increase in area.
 As the basic facilities moved in large numbers, such as the construction of four theaters in Hayeon-do in 2005, the appearance of young people in the original downtown decreased significantly in the evening.
 Accordingly, the establishment of the Luce Vista Street of Light in the original city center was started in earnest, and commercial districts were revitalized through payment of commercial land rent, etc.

-Mokpo City opened the Yangeulsan Tunnel on August 24, 2007, connecting the new downtown area of Hayeon City and the old town center where Mokpo City Hall and KBS Mokpo Broadcasting Station are located.
+Mokpo opened the Yangeulsan Tunnel on August 24, 2007, connecting the new downtown area of Hayeon City and the old town center where Mokpo City Hall and KBS Mokpo Broadcasting Station are located.
 In addition, the Mokpo Bridge, which connects the North Port of Bukhang-dong and the Goha Road in Yudal-dong, was opened on June 29, 2012, and the entire route to Goha-daero was completed, and the actual outer ring transportation network of Mokpo was completed.

 Namak New Town

 It is a new town planned when the Jeollanam-do Office relocated to Namak-ri, Samhyang-eup, Muan-gun in 2005.
-Originally, there was a plan to develop the Okam District, an undeveloped district in Okam-dong, Mokpo-si.
+Originally, there was a plan to develop the Okam District, an undeveloped district in Okam-dong, Mokpo.
 The area is 14.5 km2 (14,539,000 m2).
 The planned population is 150,000 (45,000 households) and the construction companies are Dongkwang Construction and 34 other companies.
 Mokpo City and Jeonnam Development Corporation are in charge of the development.
 Some sites were made by reclaiming part of Yeongsan Lake.